AnandSGit/hybridpipe.io/README.md

 1. Platform
 2. Piping Library

 Platform contains both KAFKA and NATS deployment files.
-Kafka would be deployed in baremetal systems (Not as Container) because of the load and size of the system.
+Kafka would be deployed in bare-metal systems (Not as Container) because of the load and size of the system.
 Kafka is having functionality dependence with Zookeeper (Installation is included along with Kafka)

 #### Commands to Control the messaging platforms
 ```shell